johnpolacek/chicagotechevents.com/README.md

 Current work -
-fix startTime and endTime are empty
+Finished setting timepicker data

-TEST YOUR FIX
+TEST FIX ON NETLIFY:
 Cannot test locally, need to deploy to netlify to see function return stuff

-First, fix the submit to make a good PR.
+Continue to fix the submit to make a good PR.

 Then add local testing
 netlify-lambda serve <source-folder>